Algorithmic Luckiness

 Graepel, Thore; Herbrich, Ralf; Shawe-Taylor, John

-Generalisation Error Bounds for Sparse Linear Classifiers Inproceedings
+Generalisation Error Bounds for Sparse Linear Classifiers Proceedings Article

 In: Proceedings of the 13th Annual Conference on Computational Learning Theory, pp. 298–303, 2000.